julie-scherer/mental-health-slackbot/README.md

+**IMPORTANT NOTE: This app is still in development mode.
+Some features may not work properly.** This app was first created using the Slack event adapter to handle API calls.
+It's currently being reconfigured to use Bolt instead.
+The routes have been updated but not how the events are handled.
+I'm working offline to modify the logic/workflow to better utilize Bolt's features.
+I will update the repository and README as soon as app development is complete.
+Many thanks for your understanding and patience!

+# Ambience Slack App

-# Steps to Create and Install the Slack App
+## Steps to Create and Install Slack App

 **Step 1**: Create Slack App at api.slack.com